A Thick Volatile Atmosphere on the Ultrahot Super-Earth TOI-561 b: Data Reduction

-Starting from the raw \texttt{uncal} files, \texttt{ExoTiC JEDI} begins Stages 1 and 2 operating with a modified version of the STScI \texttt{jwst} pipeline (v1.13.4, context map 1100, \citealt{Bushouse2022}).
+Starting from the raw \texttt{uncal} files, \texttt{ExoTiC JEDI} begins Stages 1 and 2 operating with a modified version of the STScI \texttt{jwst} pipeline (v1.13.4, context map 1100; \citealt{Bushouse2022}).
 In Stage 1, the pipeline corrects for linearity, dark current, and saturation, and uses a jump detection threshold of 15$\sigma$.
 We perform a custom bias subtraction by creating a median of all of the first groups across integrations in the time series and subtracting this median image from all groups.
-We also perform a custom ``destriping'' step to remove the background 1/$f$ noise, in which we mask out the spectral trace within 15$\times$ the standard deviation of the PSF along the dispersion direction for each integration and then subtract the median pixel value from each column at the group level. \texttt{ExoTiC JEDI} uses the standard ramp fitting step from Stage 1 of the \texttt{jwst} pipeline, and the standard Stage 2 steps to generate a two-dimensional wavelength map.
-In Stage 3, \texttt{ExoTiC JEDI} identifies any pixels with data quality flags `do not use', `saturated', `non science', `dead', `hot', `low quantum efficiency', and `no gain value' and replaces them with the median of the nearest four pixels.
+We also perform a custom ``destriping'' step, to remove the background 1/$f$ noise, in which we mask out the spectral trace within 15 times the standard deviation of the point-spread function along the dispersion direction for each integration, then subtract the median pixel value from each column at the group level. \texttt{ExoTiC JEDI} uses the standard ramp-fitting step from Stage 1 of the \texttt{jwst} pipeline and the standard Stage 2 steps to generate a 2D wavelength map.
+In Stage 3, \texttt{ExoTiC JEDI} identifies any pixels with data-quality flags ``do not use'', ``saturated'', ``non science'', ``dead'', ``hot'', ``low quantum efficiency'', and ``no gain value'' and replaces them with the median of the nearest four pixels.
 Additionally, any pixels that are outliers at the 20$\sigma$ level or more temporally are replaced by the median of the nearest 10 integrations, and outliers at the 6$\sigma$ level or more spatially are replaced with the median of the nearest four pixels.
-A second round of removing 1/$f$ and background noise is performed via subtracting the median un-illuminated (outside the spectral trace) pixel value from each column in each integration.
-Finally, to extract the one-dimensional stellar spectra, \texttt{ExoTiC JEDI} generates a spectral trace by fitting a Gaussian to each column and then fitting fourth-order polynomials to both the trace center and width, and then smoothing with a median filter five pixels in width.
-The aperture region is then taken to be 5$\times$ the FWHM of the trace, or approximately eight pixels across, and intrapixel extraction is applied (accounting for partial pixels).
-In addition to the one-dimensional stellar spectra, \texttt{ExoTiC JEDI} produces $x$- and $y$-position shifts as a function of time, calculated by cross-correlating the spectra; these can be used for detrending systematic noise in the light curves.
-The wavelength solution for the one-dimensional spectrum is extracted from the wavelength map using the same trace positions as the spectral extraction.
+A second round of removing 1/$f$ and background noise is performed via subtracting the median unilluminated (outside the spectral trace) pixel value from each column in each integration.
+Finally, to extract the 1D stellar spectra, \texttt{ExoTiC JEDI} generates a spectral trace by fitting a Gaussian to each column, fitting fourth-order polynomials to both the trace center and width, and then smoothing with a median filter 5 pixels in width.
+The aperture region is then taken to be 5 times the FWHM of the trace, or approximately 8 pixels across, and intrapixel extraction is applied (accounting for partial pixels).
+In addition to the 1D stellar spectra, \texttt{ExoTiC JEDI} produces $x$- and $y$-position shifts as a function of time, calculated by cross-correlating the spectra; these can be used for detrending systematic noise in the light curves.
+The wavelength solution for the 1D spectrum is extracted from the wavelength map using the same trace positions as the spectral extraction.